Perfect Booze Pairings for Kids’ Snacks

-Last week I asked a group of friends about their go-to after school snacks and the overwhelming majority of us want something that’s quick, easy and, ideally, can be made themselves.
-So whether your kids come through the door five minutes after the bell rings or hours later, here are some of our favourite ideas for kids snacks.
+I recently asked a group of friends about their go-to snacks and the overwhelming majority of us want something that’s quick, easy and, ideally, can be made themselves.
+So here are some of our favourite ideas for kids snacks.
 And since kids rarely finish their lovingly-prepared snacks, who eats the scraps?
 Well, we know who.
 So here are the best alcoholic drinks to pair with them…

 This one’s a no-brainer.
 Whether it’s cucumbers, carrots, snap peas, cherry tomatoes, or green beans, very little prep is required, and most kids will be able to get them out of the fridge themselves.
 The best part?
 It takes the pressure off of forcing kids to eat their veggies at dinner, especially if yours, like mine, prefer crunchy to cooked.
 Hummus, ranch dressing, and guacamole can help veggie-phobic kids get a little more excited about a plate of greens.